inspector text

 Using inspector text In Your Programming Code

-You can use inspector text in your programming code, such as Visual Basic projects, Excel VBA macros, Word VBA macros, any other application's VBA macros, or from any other code that can call a COM (ActiveX, OLE) server.
+You can use inspector text in your programming code, such as Visual Basic projects, Excel VBA macros, Access VBA macros, Word VBA macros, any other application's VBA macros, or from any other code that can call a COM (ActiveX, OLE) server.

 Here's an example: